 For the stuff of life that can’t be bought used (toothpaste, dog food, sunscreen), price check to ensure you’re getting the best deal.
 Every week, Mr, FW and I make a grocery and household items list.
-For anything on our list that I don’t already know the price of, we price check between Amazon, Wal-Mart, and BJ’s.
+For anything on our list that I don’t already know the price of, we price check between Amazon, Wal-Mart, and BJ’s (affiliate links).

 Step 11: Banish excuses.

-I’m going to bet that for each of the preceding steps, the non-frugal part of your brain reared up with an excuse (I know this to be true because that’s what I always do… ).
+I’m going to bet that for each of the preceding steps, the non-frugal part of your brain reared up with an excuse (I know this to be true because it’s what my brain does ).
 The Uber Frugal Month challenges you to restructure your ingrained spending habits and it’s probably not going to be easy.
 Here’s the thing: you can make excuses all day long about why you can’t be more frugal, but at some point, you need to sit down and think through each of your excuses.
-You don’t have to justify your decisions to me or to your friends or to anyone else and you don’t even have to share them with the Uber Frugal Month Community.
+You don’t have to justify your decisions to me or your friends or anyone else and you don’t even have to share them with the Uber Frugal Month Community.
 But you do have to be brutally honest with yourself about why you’re spending money.

-The top two most common excuses I hear for not embracing frugality:
+The two most common excuses I hear for not embracing frugality:

 1) I live in a high cost of living area!

-Yep, having lived in NYC, Washington, DC, and Cambridge, MA, I’ve been there.
+Having lived in NYC, Washington, DC, and Cambridge, MA, I’ve been there.
 And I assure you it’s entirely possible to live frugally in the city.
-And, actually, as I outline in this post, it was cheaper for us to live in the city than it is out here in the country!
+Actually, as I outline in this post, it was cheaper for us to live in the city than it is out here in the country!
 Here are a few inspirational posts for you city-dwellers: How We Live Frugally In The City and The Ultimate Guide To Frugal Boston Living (works for other cities too, I promise).